Sinus Surgery Q&A

 Below you will find Dr. Howard Levine’s responses to the top questions sinus patients submitted through our website.

-Please be aware that the “Ask the Expert” feature is for general Q&A about Balloon Sinuplasty, chronic sinusitis, and/or Acclarent products.
-We cannot advise, evaluate, or respond to an individual’s specific health history.
-"Ask the Expert" is not a substitute for the advice and care your own doctor, who knows your medical problems, can provide.
+Please be aware that the “Sinus Surgery Q&A” feature focuses on general questions & answers about Balloon Sinuplasty, chronic sinusitis, and/or Acclarent products.
+Acclarent does not advise, evaluate, or respond to an individual’s specific health history.
+"Sinus Surgery Q&A" is not a substitute for the advice and care your own doctor, who knows your medical problems, can provide.
 Product complaints or concerns about a past procedure should be directed to Customer Service.